 All visitors need a visa for India, except citizens of neighboring Nepal and Bhutan.
-The Indian government has now introduced one-year, multiple-entry electronic visas for citizens of most countries.
+The Indian government has now introduced one-month, one-year, and five-year electronic visas for citizens of most countries.
 The e-visas are available for tourism, business, medical, and conference purposes.

 - Read More: Indian E-Visa Essential Information

 What Type of Visa is Required for India

-Visitors staying in India for less than 72 hours can obtain a Transit visa (a confirmed airline booking for the onward journey must be shown when applying), otherwise an Indian Tourist visa is necessary.
+Visitors staying in India for less than 72 hours can obtain a Transit visa (a confirmed airline booking for the onward journey must be shown when applying), otherwise a Tourist visa is necessary.